Explicit Constructions for Rack-Aware Minimum Storage Partially Cooperative Regenerating Codes: Introduction

-The MSR codes have been widely studied due to the MDS property and optimal repair bandwidth, see \cite{GFV,LLT,LTT,LWHY,RSK,RSE,TYLH,TWB,VBV,YB1,YB2,HLSH,C-Barg,HLH,ZZ,WC} and references therein.
-Of course, the MSR code can be regarded as an MDS array code optimal repair bandwidth.
+The MSR codes have been widely studied due to the MDS property with the optimal repair bandwidth, see \cite{GFV,LLT,LTT,LWHY,Rashmi2011,RSE,TYLH,TWB,VBV,YB1,YB2,HLSH,C-Barg,HLH,ZZ,WC} and references therein.
+Of course, the MSR code can be regarded as an MDS array code with the optimal repair bandwidth.
 However, in numerous practical scenarios, especially in large-scale storage systems, multiple failures occur more frequently than a single failure.
 Furthermore, many systems (e.g., \cite{Cadambe2013}) adopt a lazy repair strategy.
 This strategy aims to restrict the repair cost of erasure codes.
-Instead of promptly repairing each individual failure, a lazy repair strategy defers action until $h$ failures take place, where $h\leq n-k$.
-Subsequently, the repair is carried out by downloading an amount of data from the helper nodes to recover the failed nodes.
-For the case of $h$ failures, all the studies can be divided into two repair models, i.e., the centralized repair which was first introduced in \cite{Cadambe2013} and the cooperative repair which was first introduced in \cite{HXWZL}.
+Instead of promptly repairing each individual failure, a lazy repair strategy defers action until $h$ failures take place, where $h\in[1,n-k]$.
+Subsequently, the repair is carried out by downloading at least $h/(d-k+h)$ of the data amount from each helper node to recover the failed nodes.
+For the case of $h$ failures, all the studies can be divided into two repair models, i.e., the centralized repair which was first introduced in \cite{Cadambe2013} and the cooperative repair first introduced in \cite{HXWZL}.
 In the centralized model, the data center executes repairs for all failed nodes.
 Under the cooperative repair model, when repairing $h$ node failures, $h$ new nodes participate in a two-phase recovery process: first downloading data from $d$ helper nodes, then performing mutual data exchange to finalize node regeneration.
-This cooperative repair model offers distinct advantages in efficiency, reliability, scalability and latency, and have been extensively studied in \cite{SH,Li2014,LCT,YB,Ye,ZZW} and reference therein.
+This cooperative repair model offers distinct advantages in efficiency, reliability, scalability and latency, and has been extensively studied in \cite{SH,Li2014,LCT,YB,Ye,ZZW,Zhang2025} and references therein.